charnacrypto/charnapool/README.md

-        "time": 600, //How many seconds to ban worker for "invalidPercent": 25, //What percent of invalid shares triggers ban "checkThreshold": 30 //Perform check when this many shares have been submitted }
+        "time": 600, //How many seconds to ban worker for "invalidPercent": 25, //What percent of invalid shares triggers ban "checkThreshold": 30 //Perform check when this many shares have been submitted },
+    /* Slush Mining is a reward calculation technique which disincentivizes pool hopping and rewards users to mine with the pool steadily: Values of each share decrease in time – younger shares are valued higher than older shares.
+    More about it here: https://mining.bitcoin.cz/help/#!/manual/rewards */
+    "slushMining": {
+        "enabled": true, //Enables slush mining.
+Recommended for pools catering to professional miners "weight": 120, //defines how fast value assigned to a share declines in time "lastBlockCheckRate": 1 //How often the pool checks for the timestamp of the last block.
+Lower numbers increase load for the Redis db, but make the share value more precise.
+    }
 },